 The mission of Levels is to solve the metabolic health crisis.
 We’re in the Tesla Roadster phase of the business right now, building the high unit-cost model that we can learn from and optimize to get the cost down over time—which is, in part, why we’re shamelessly copying Tesla in writing this post.
 The people that are most at risk of metabolic dysfunction cannot afford a $199 program plus the cost of CGMs and other services, so we need to get the price down as quickly as possible.

 Within the next five years, we’re going to be talking about the metabolic-health crisis in the same way that we currently talk about the opioid epidemic and cancer.
 This is the single biggest health crisis in the world and has yet to penetrate the zeitgeist.

 Most people don’t yet realize the magnitude of the problem that metabolic dysfunction poses for society.
 If you want to dig deeper into this, you should check out our blog post, The Ultimate Guide to Metabolic Fitness, but the highlights are:

-- More than 10% of the US is currently diabetic, and the rate is accelerating.
+- More than 10% of the US currently has diabetes, and the rate is accelerating.

-- There are almost 90 million prediabetic Americans; 70% of those people will be diabetic within 10 years, and 84% of people with prediabetes do not know they have it.
+- There are almost 90 million Americans with prediabetes; 70% of those people will develop diabetes within 10 years, and 84% of people with prediabetes do not know they have it.